Categories

 Dental crowns, bridges, and teeth purportedly of Adolf Hitler.
 Source: European Journal of Internal Medicine

-Verdict: It’s not true.
+Verdict: This is not true.

 Bibliography: